10 Best Things To Do In Grindelwald—Is It Worth Visiting?

 Grindelwald-First Cliff Walk

 First-Cliff Walk by Tissot awaits you at the summit of Grindelwald-First.
 Situated 2168 meters (7112 feet) on top of the mountain, you can expect to have a sweeping view of more than just Grindelwald but the entire eastern Bernese Alps.

 The entire platform comprises steel pathways suspended and protruding from First’s summit’s rocks and cliffs.
 People who visited the First-Cliff Walk were impressed by both views and works of engineering on site.

 Walking on First-Cliff Walk can be intimidating, especially if you are afraid of heights.
 The path is steel-meshed, by the way.
 You will see what’s underneath you.

 At the same time, it is also awe-inspiring at the top, especially at the end corner of First-Cliff Walk on a clear sunny day.
 Imagine yourself at the end of First-Cliff Walk, overlooking the lush summer green meadows and the eternal perpetually frozen peaks of Jungfrau Massif.

 However, it could be crowded sometimes.
 If you want to take solo photos at the end of the walkway or platform, prepare to fall in line.
 Access to First-Cliff Walk is free.

 The First Cliff Walk is open in both summer and winter.
 But before you come, be sure to check jungfrau.ch for maintenance work schedules and announcements.

 Grindelwald-First Flieger (Zip Line)

 Though First-Cliff Walk is an excellent attraction, the real action lies at First-Flieger.

 First-Flieger is a typical zip line that lets you travel to Schreckfeld from First at a max speed of 84 kph (52.2 mph).
 You’ll be hovering 50 meters above the beautiful alpine meadows dotted with alpine farmhouses along the ride.

 First-Flieger is 800 meters long, and like the Glider, Flieger can be exhilarating and lasts only for several minutes.
 Be warned that the line for the First-Flieger could be very long during the peak seasons.
 Some have waited for more than 2 hours just to try First-Flieger.

 Here’s a sample experience:

 First-Flieger is open for both summer and winter.
 Still, opening dates are subject to change depending on the current situation.
-You can check for the schedule and announcements in jungfrau.ch.
+You can check for the schedule and announcements at jungfrau.ch.